Localhost dev server

 For bonus points, there is a brutal hack to make that auto-reload.

-Python has a deep web server ecosystem; for example we can build whole web apps using flask, even asynchronous ones like sanic or pallets/quart.
+Python has a deep web server ecosystem; for example, we can build whole web apps using flask, even asynchronous ones like sanic or pallets/quart.

 2 VS Code

-3 livereload
+3 Livereload

 … is a tool that provides hot-reloading for HTML, CSS, and JS, running completely in the browser, eliminating the need for complex build tooling and Node.js command line.
 When you save your files on your local machine they are auto-reloaded in the browser and you will see the change straight away.

 It’s great for building simple web pages and apps with HTML, JavaScript, and CSS.
 It runs 100% client side in your browser and all files stay on your local machine.
-Works great with editors like VS Code, IntelliJ, Nodepad++, Vim, PyCharm, Sublime Text, and others.
+Works great with editors like VS Code, IntelliJ, Notepad++, Vim, PyCharm, Sublime Text, and others.
 Simply drag and drop your web project folder here to get started.

 4 Caddy